NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ## Initialize Ray

-You can setup Ray to run either on a single node (local mode), or on a cluster.
-For convenience, we put an `if-else` statement on the `simple-trainer.py` script, which will automatically switch between modes, depending on your needs.
-Therefore, you won't have to have two separate scripts:
+You can setup Ray to run either on a local mode (e.g. your laptop), or on a cluster.
+For convenience, we put an `if-else` statement on the `simple-trainer.py` script, which will automatically switch between modes, depending on your needs:
 ```python
 if args.redis_password is None:
     # Single node